CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the OPS.1.2.4 Telework.md

 * Which framework conditions and technical security measures must be observed when using the internet?
 Which security mechanisms should be activated in the browser, for example?
 * Can teleworkers participate in the exchange of information via Internet platforms, newsgroups, blogs or similar?
 Is this a pseudonym required?
 #### OPS.1.2.4.M8 Flow of information between teleworker and institution [supervisor, teleworker]
-To ensure that teleworkers are not excluded from the workplace, a regular exchange of information between the teleworkers and the work colleagues of the institution must take place.
+To ensure that teleworkers are not excluded from the workplace, there must be a regular exchange of information between teleworkers and the institution's work colleagues.
 Both supervisors and teleworkers are responsible for this.
 The respective supervisors must ensure that teleworkers * * receive all necessary information for their work areas.
 Teleworkers, however, must also independently ask for information and news.
 The regular exchange of information is important so that teleworkers are aware of plans and objectives in their field of work.

 Teleworkers should be involved in the circulation procedure for house communications, pertinent information and journals.
 This poses a problem when teleworkers work exclusively at home.
 One solution is to scan important documents to send to teleworkers by e-mail.
 In any case, teleworkers must be informed promptly about changes in security measures and other security-related aspects.